in internal medicine

 Hours: Monday - Friday 5:45 AM to 2-4 PM

 Hours have been provided by the preceptor.
 Hours are subject to change at the preceptor’s discretion, but the minimum total hours will remain approximately the same.

 What you will do: You will be under the supervision of a physician who is board-certified in Internal Medicine.
-The physician is on staff at Lower Bucks Hospital, and serves as Associate Program Director of an internal medicine residency program.
+The physician serves as Associate Program Director of an internal medicine residency program based in a teaching hospital located in a suburb of Philadelphia.
 He is also Director of the Hospitalist Program.
 He works closely with the internal medicine residents.